 Destined for kitchens where pink and black spark the decor are linen slipcovers for automatic toasters at 98c and matching aprons with two pockets for the lady of the house, at $2.49, both sporting the calendar treatment.
 Tea towels to match exactly are sold out, unfortunately, but there are others that would do, having a pink background, at 88c.

-Vintage calendar towel from 1958
+Vintage cloth calendar towel from 1958

-Vintage calendar towel from 1963
+Retro calendar towel from 1963

 Vintage calendar towel – Retro stained glass design from 1971